Newington F.C.: History

 After previously being known as Newington Youth F.C., the club are now known as Newington Football Club.

 Grounds

 The club originates in the Newington area of Belfast, although owing to the lack of facilities for junior and intermediate clubs in north Belfast they have played home matches at Muckamore Park in Antrim, at Brantwood FC on Skegoneill Avenue, Richardson Park in Dunmurry, and The Cliff in Larne.
 In 2008, the club became involved in a partnership with IFA Premiership club Crusaders, with a view to securing funding for a new, shared ground in north Belfast.
 As part of the arrangement, Newington used Crusaders’ ground Seaview for home matches in 2008–09, marking a return to home matches in the club's native north Belfast.
 From the 2013–14 season, the club's first season in NIFL Championship 2, until 2017–18, the club played at Seaview again.
-In 2018, the club moved to share Solitude with Cliftonville.
+In 2018, the club moved to share Solitude with Cliftonville They would play there until 2023, when they would move to Inver Park to groundshare with Larne.